-Building approval is required for most developments to ensure the building complies with building laws, including the Building Code of Australia.
+Building approval is required for most developments to ensure the building complies with building laws, including the Building Code of Australia (BCA) and the National Construction Code (NCC).
 Building approval is usually obtained after a development approval is obtained (if necessary).
-However, there are some exemptions to development approval and/ or building approval.
+However, there are some exemptions to development approval and/or building approval.
 Building approval must be granted before construction begins.

 To get a building approval: